-You’ve come down to Brighton for a nice break away, but you’re wanting to keep the purse strings tight.
-Well we can certainly help there!
+So you’ve come down to Brighton for a nice break away, but you’re wanting to keep the purse strings tight.
+Well I can certainly help there!
 Brighton has a huge array of activities and attractions you can see and get involved with at zero cost.

 So welcome to the budget guide of Brighton!